code-423n4/2022-10-zksync/README.md

 - `proveBlocks` - validate zk-proof
 - `executeBlocks` - finalizing the state, marking L1 -> L2 communication processing, and saving Merkle tree with L2 logs.

+#### Bridges

+Bridges are completely separate contracts from the Diamond.
+They are a wrapper for L1 <-> L2 communication on contracts on both L1 and L2.
+The one counterpart lock funds and send the request to mint bridged assset on another side.
+The opposite, the user can burn funds on one side and unlock them on another.

+We propose two "default" bridge implementations for ERC20 tokens and ether.
+Please note, anyone can create a different bridge by the same proncipe, "default" implementation needes for the convenience to bridge any asset without developing a separate mechanism for bridging.

+The ether bridges is special because it is the only place where native L2 ether can be minted.
+Other than that, it is just a smart contract without any special system preferences.

+##### L1Bridge

+- `deposit` - locks funds inside the contract and send request to mint bridged assets on L2
+- `claimFailedDeposit` - unlock funds if the deposit was initiated but then failed on L2
+- `finalizeWithdrawal` - unlock funds for the valid withdraw request from L2

+##### L2Bridge

+- `withdraw` - initiates a withdrawal by burning funds on the contract and sending the message to L1
+- `finalizeDeposit` - finalize the deposit and mint funds on L2